markstringer-dti/markstringer-dti.github.io/dti.md

 Unfortunately, both of the first two projects that I worked on went through an extra stage between external testing and launch - litigation.
 When the customers finally got to see what they'd asked for, months, if not years earlier, it often turned out that it wasn't what they wanted.
 This was probably for a whole bunch of different reasons.
 In the two years since they'd specified the project, it's possible the world had changed.
 But it's also possible (very possible) that the specifications that were written in the specification hadn't quite captured exactly what the users wanted.
 It's also possible (very possible) that the users hadn't really been capable of saying in one long fluid document, exactly what it was that they wanted.
 By the time what the users had asked for had got through the systems designers, the developers, the internal testers and then the external testers, it's hardly a surprise that things had gone astray.

-One intriguing thing, that I barely noticed about those first few projects that I was involved in, was that when it got to the crunch phase, when the customers finally saw the software, decided it wasn't what they wanted and threatened to sue, something interesting happened.
+There was one intriguing thing, that I barely noticed about those first few projects until later.
+It was that when it got to the crunch phase, when the customers finally saw the software, then decided it wasn't what they wanted and threatened to sue, something interesting happened.
 The project would call in a guy whose entire job was to rescue projects that got themselves into this state.
 He would sit down with the customers and find out which bit of the software was most important to them.
 Which bit did they *really* need most?
 He would then negotiate some room for manoeuvre.
 A bit of time and a bit of money from the client so that bit of the software could get built.
 And bit by bit, the software would start to resemble what the client really wanted.
 At some point it would become valuable enough to them that they would drop the threat of a lawsuit.

 And what those guys were doing, well it kind of sounds like iterative, Agile software development. y
 So, one answer to the question - "Why now?"
 Is well, why not ages ago?
 We could and should (and kind of were) doing this right from the beginning."

 So, seventy five years ago, it would have been great for us to really get the hang of delivering softare projects.
 But still, better late than never.
-Because being good at writing software, being good at doing it in a timely manner, being good at putting software that people want to use in the hands of users, is become more and more important.
+Because being good at writing software has never been a more important competitive advantage.
+Being good at doing it in a timely manner has never been more valuable.
+Being good at putting software that people want to use in the hands of users, has become a way of, literally, conquering the world.

 As Marc Andreessen pointed out more than ten years ago, software is eating everything.
 Since he wrote that article, software has increased its appetite.
 It's taken huge bites out of sex and dating, politics, social life, music and television.
 Some of the companies that are good at developing software (Amazon, Facebook, Google, Alibaba) are very arguably more powerful than governments.